tryandromeda/andromeda/README.md

 perfect for scripts, utilities, and applications that need to run fast without the complexity of traditional Node.js setups.

+Join our [Discord community](https://discord.gg/tgjAnX2Ny3) to discuss ideas and get involved!

 ## Key Features

 - **Zero-configuration TypeScript** - Run `.ts` files directly, no